 iOverlander is an all volunteer maping project for and by RVers.
 It contains user-generated information about places to stay in na RV.

 This app is actually used for hunting but it has excellent and very accurate land ownership maps.
 You can download a map and even find a small road off the side of the highway.
 We have parked right off the highway in Utah and woke up in a beautiful field of windmills.

 Boondocking Apps You Should Already Be Using

-If you need a boondocking app for planning your trip or a last minute stop here are some of the best apps.
-Most are available in iOS or android and all are free unless otherwise noted.
+If you need a boondocking app for planning your trip or a last-minute stop here are some of the best apps.
+Most are available on iOS or Android and all are free unless otherwise noted.

 - Boondocking – large user-generated database of locations to help you find a free campsite

 - Campendium – information about cell service, site size, and amenities and each site has useful comments from campers

 - OnX app – the most accurate land ownership app available

 - The Dyrt — 500,000+ campsites, reviews & tips at National, State, Private lands

 - FreeRoam – non-profit focused on finding campsites